jicata/binance-websockets-task/README.md

 2. Run docker container (Not recommended due to https://github.com/dotnet/aspnetcore/issues/27675)

 Clone ther repository, navigate to the root folder and execute the following bash command **sh run_console_app.sh**.
 Once the command finishes executing, the Console App will start in non-detached mode.
 Follow the instructions on screen to interact with the application.
+Beware that sometimes the dockerized application may crash due to the following issue https://github.com/dotnet/aspnetcore/issues/27675

 ## Additional information